timbod7/myc-scores-2/README.md

-This respository implements a small three tier web application, using [ADL] as the "typing glue".
+This respository implements a small full stack web application, using [ADL] as the "typing glue".
 It's intended to demonstrate the benefits of the strong cross language type system provided by ADL, and also to serve as a template that can be forked as a starting point for new projects.